 - Breaks down in heat - Salt water and sun accelerate degradation

 When I recommend wax: Fresh water boats used occasionally, boats stored indoors, or as a topper over sealant for extra gloss.
 If you're on the Chesapeake in salt water all summer, wax alone won't cut it.
+Salt does a number on unprotected gel coat - I explain exactly how in my saltwater boat care guide.

 This is what I use most often for maintenance clients.
 Polymer sealants are synthetic products that bond better to gel coat than natural wax and last significantly longer.